andschneider/goqtt/README.md

 ### more

-There are more examples in the `examples` folder, with proper error handling and some logging:
+There are more examples in the `examples` folder.
+They have more client options exposed and produce verbose logging:

 - connect and disconnect to a broker
 - publishing a message a topic